Denice D. Lewis

 Denice D. Lewis (born November 28, 1960) is an American fashion model, actor, and abstract artist.
-Following her modeling career, Lewis returned to America to further study visual arts in Hollywood including photography, fine art painting, and film making.
+Following her modeling career, Lewis returned to America to further study visual arts in Hollywood including photography, fine art painting, and filmmaking.
 She appeared as an actor in several films, including End of Days (1999) with Arnold Schwarzenegger, and television shows such as Red Shoe Diaries.
 After taking a break from public life, she now works as a creative entrepreneur and consultant in Los Angeles.

 Modeling

-As a model she was represented by various agencies including Wilhelmina, Models 1, Ford, and Elite Model Management.
+As a model, she was represented by various agencies including Wilhelmina, Models 1, Ford, and Elite Model Management.
 She is represented by Acuity Artists in Los Angeles.
-She appeared on a number of magazine covers, including Vogue, Tatler and Town & Country.
+She appeared on several magazine covers, including Vogue, Tatler and Town & Country.

 Magazine covers

 Acting career

 Alongside appearances in music videos such as Kiss and Tell by Bryan Ferry, Slow Rivers by Elton John and Cliff Richard, and I'm Too Sexy by Right Said Fred; Lewis pursued an acting career.
 She landed various parts in episodes of the TV shows Red Shoe Diaries, Burke's Law (January 1994), Silk Stalkings, and Renegade.
 She also appeared in films, including H.P.
 Lovecraft’s Necronomicon: Book of the Dead as the drowned wife, Ed Wood’s I Woke Up Early the Day I Died, and as Arnold Schwarzenegger’s wife in End of Days.